Roslyn, Washington: Knights of Labor Strike of 1888 and African American migration

-All five men were eventually taken into custody and tried.
-George and Ras attempted to break free and ran around the city of Ellensburg until the sheriff was able to detain them.
-There were two separate trials that would take place.
-This first was dismissed due to being a mistrial and the second one ending without any answers.
-It is rumored that the lawyer simply asked the men to tell them where the money had been stored.
-Court records state that they simply did not have witnesses that were able to testify.

-The trials and all other fees associated with bringing justice to the county nearly bankrupted Kittitas County.
-Ras Lewis changed his name to Matt Warner, he was involved in a shoot out in 1895 and was arrested, serving 4 years.
-After that he became a Justice of the Peace and Sheriff of Price, Utah until his death in 1938.

-Several of the McCartys were later killed during an attempted bank robbery in Colorado.

 African American population

 In 1890, Roslyn's African American population was 22%, one of the highest in the state.
-Black fraternal organization lodges and civic institutions were established, including Prince Hall Masons, Knights of Pythias, Eastern Star, Daughters of Tabernacle, and African Methodist Episcopal Church.
+Black fraternal organization lodges and civic institutions were established, including Prince Hall Masons, Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, Prince Hall Order of the Eastern Star, Daughters of Tabernacle, and African Methodist Episcopal Church.
 The Black population began to decline after the mines closed in 1963, and by the early 1970s only the Craven family remained.
 William Craven was elected mayor of Roslyn in 1976, and was the first African American mayor in the state of Washington.

 The Roslyn Black Pioneers was established by Ethel Florence Craven to preserve and promote black history in Washington.
 The organization received a grant from Humanities Washington to build educational floats for Washington parades.
+In 2021, Governor Jay Inslee declared February 20 to be "William Craven Day."